da8y01/gh-blog1/_posts/2023-04-07-feynman-conferencias-computacion.md

 ![RPFLecturesComputation_Chap4_4-8_Pag132][RPFLecturesComputation_Chap4_4-8_Pag132]{: width="50%"}
 </div>

-P(s) is just the cumulative probability function of S, the probability that S:::; s.
-It clearly satisfies the inequality (0:::; P:::; 1).
+P(s) is just the cumulative probability function of S, the probability that S <= s.
+It clearly satisfies the inequality (0 <= P <= 1).
 One well-known statistical property of this function (as you can check) is that its own distribution is flat: that is, if we were to plot the probability distribution of P(s) as a function of s in Figure 4.6, we would see just a horizontal line.

 Consideration of such a problem will bring us on to consider the famous *Sampling Theorem*, another baby of Claude Shannon.